Eric-Robert-Lawson/attractor-oncology/HOW_THIS_HELPS_YOU.md

 ```
 Your biopsy was already taken.
+Your pathology report already exists.
+Your FFPE block is already at the lab.

+If you have had a genomic panel,
-Your genomic data was already generated.
+that data already exists.

+If you have had a PAM50 test,
-It exists in your medical record.
+that result is already in your file.
-You own it.

 The framework exists in this repository.
 It has been validated retrospectively